p2eengineering/kalp-studio-documentation/docs/Getting-started/KS-Query/How-to-get-started-with-KS-Query.md

 ---

-## Step 3: Accessing KS Query as a Free Trial
+## Step 3: Accessing KS Query as a New User

 From the **Dashboard**, scroll down to the **Our Products** section.